alexhamill/CSC215/presentation.md

 ## Number Systems

-  Humans started counting with base 10 most likely becuase we had 10 fingers, However becusae bits only have 2 states computers use base 2 numbers.
+  Humans started counting with base 10 most likely because we had 10 fingers, However because bits only have 2 states computers use base 2 numbers.

-  Octal and Hex are also more compatible with compters because they can convert one digit directly to a cirten number of bits.
+  Octal and Hex are also more compatible with computers because they can convert one digit directly to a certain number of bits.

   Octal: one digit can go as high as 7 and in binary 7 is the limit of 3 digits or 3 bits $111 \rightarrow 7$